finom/vovk/client/README.md

 ### Roadmap

 - Alternate shape of API handers by providing 3rd argument called `transformer` to get handlers of custom shape.
 For example `deleteUser(id, 'Successfully deleted the user')`.
-- Improve metadata generation by using AST and extracting re-usable decorators for isomorphic data validation.
-In other words allow to validate data before it's sent to back-end using validation definition on the controller level.
+- Allow to validate data before it's sent to back-end using validation definition on the controller level.
-- Figure out how to protect code from importing back-end modules to front-end.
-Potential solution is to check if `window` global variable is an object.
+- Basic example
+- Third-party API + NPM example
+- React-native example